MasonGulu/ibm-cassette-maker/README.md

 * Push 1 to format the disk.
   * If the disk fails to format it probably has bad sectors, try a different disk.
 * Push 2 to write the disk.
-  * Push enter at the prompt and start playing diskimage.wav.
+  * Push anyting but escape at the prompt and start playing diskimage.wav.
   * **THIS WILL TAKE 40+ MINUTES.**

 ## Using your own disk images
 The disk image you want to use has to be in an img raw format, and *must* be 320kb.
 This program does not support writing 360kb disks.
-If  you want to assemble the floppy formatting/writing program follow these steps.
-* Ensure your working directory is the floppytools/ directory
-* Install nasm and run the following command
-  * nasm main.asm -o floppy.bin
-* Run ibmwriter with the following parameters, adjusting to fit your directory structure.
-This will produce a file called *floppy*.
-This is a wave file, you can rename the file to include the extension afterwards.
-  * ibmwriter bin floppy.bin floppy 0 0
 * Take your disk image and run ibmwriter with the following parameters
   * ibmwriter img <disk.img> disk.wav 0 0
 * Follow the instructions under Quickstart for the audio files you created.